armStrapTools/armStrap/README.md

     factor = 2
     maximum = 2048

-* File : The location of the swap file
+* File : The location of the swap file.
-* Size : The Size of the swap file
+* Size : The Size of the swap file.
-* Factor : If Size is not specified, a swapfile of Ram x Factor will be automatically created
+* Factor : If Size is not specified, a swapfile of Ram x Factor will be automatically created.
-* Maximum : If Size is not specified, the maximum size of the swapfile
+* Maximum : If Size is not specified, the maximum size of the swapfile.

 Users
 -----